metheuspsc/ca-test-automation/readme.md

 >### Classes and Fixtures:
 >>#### TestData:
->>* SimpleNamespace containing the test data, could be easily replaced for a factory to implement multiple scenarios.
+>>* SimpleNamespace containing the test data, could be easily replaced by a factory to implement multiple scenarios.
 >>#### Browser:
->>* This class encapsulates the common methods for browser interaction.
+>>* This class is a high level adapter for common browser methods.
 >>#### RecallArticlePage:
 >>* Class for higher level test interactions with the article page.
 >>* The locators are inside the methods to simplify maintenance since there's no repetition on locators.